Can I take online domestic violence classes?

 Required to complete domestic violence classes?
 You may have choices on how to complete the classes.

-Many states will now allow participants to complete the required classes online but there are still areas in the United States that require you attend in a group setting in person.
+Many states will now allow participants to complete the required classes online.
+However, there are still areas in the United States that require you attend in a group setting in person.
 If you chose to complete the classes online there are some advantages to completing them in person.
-By completing the classes online you will not have to take off of work or to attend on a set schedule or allow for travel time to and from the class.
+By completing the classes online, you will not have to take off of work or to attend on a set schedule.
+In addtion, you will not need to allow for travel time to and from the class.
 This also saves participants on gas and parking fees.

 There are benefits to chosing to attend the classes in person as well.
 By attending the classes in person you will likely have the opportunity to meet other participants who are going through many of the same things you are currently going through.
 This gives you the opportunity to build relationships and receive support from other participants.